 If eye pain is severe, see your health care provider about the cause of light sensitivity.
 Proper treatment may cure the problem.
 Get medical help right away if your pain is moderate to severe, even in low-light conditions.

 - Light sensitivity is severe or painful.
 (For example, you need to wear sunglasses indoors.)

 - Sensitivity occurs with headaches, or or does not go away in a day or two.

-The doctor will perform a physical examination, including an eye exam.
+The provider will perform a physical exam, including an eye exam.
 You may be asked the following questions: